menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pylesville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pylesville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Pylesville who work in management occupations (17.48%), sales jobs (16.62%), and maintenance occupations (13.75%).

-Telecommuters are a relatively large percentage of the workforce: 21.20% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Pylesville telecommute to their jobs.
+Overall, about 21.20% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Pylesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pylesville doesn't have a public transportation system that people use for their commute.

 Demographics